-Checklist of No further Potential impacts and risks - further assessment and environment assessment management required for compliance al and social required for principles compliance integrated interventions of component 1-4 while the increased vegetation cover through component 2 will improve carbon sink.
-Pollution Compliance Low Risk: Low pollution from fuel and oil spillage, noise and air Prevention Assessment pollution by fuel combustion, waste-water from aquaculture. and Resource during Potential pollution from unnecessary and careless use of pesticides Efficiency implementation and fertilizers may be required The machinery to be used in construction of dam infrastructure will use fuels and oils that if poorly handled and spilled may cause soil and water pollution.
-Machinery and vehicles can also cause noise and air pollution especially if old and unmaintained units are used.
-Despite these facts, pollution levels will still be very low and insignificant since the interventions are considered small scale.
-Oil and any other types pollutants will by no means be released to the environment.
-Also the project will ensure that contractors use new and well maintained units.
-Any waste generated will be handled and disposed using standard procedures.
-"It should be noted that during this stage the project will not in "strict sense" be constructing freshly dug dams rather it is rehabilitating and reinforcing the old existing dams from the 1960s that have been highly silted and broken embankments.
-The debris from uprooted shrubs encroached in the dam site will be taken by local community as household source of fuel woods, to restore the depth of the dams for maximum water storage silted sands, gavels and soils debris will be lifted and used to enforce the embankment walls of the dam in each sites.
-Other wastes are expected to come from drilling and installation of boreholes will involve flushed muddy water or rocks that are evidently minimal and can be added to reinforce the dyke or used in construction of the base of the wells.
-National environment management policy for wasted disposal will be followed and protocol described by Bellow Hierachy.
-PREVENT-Avoid Production of Waste REDUCE-Lowering amount of waste produced REUSE-Using Material to Make new Product RECYCLE-Using Material to Make new Product LANDFILL-Safe Disposing of waste D 111 1- G II Least Favored Public Health Compliance Low risk: Contaminated harvested water in the dams may endanger Assessment during the health of users who will tend to directly wash or bath in the dams implementation uanis may be required Provision of bore holes tic use is among the output of this project per site, thus minimizing the domestic use of this water harvested.
+Checklist of No further Potential impacts and risks - further assessment and environment assessment management required for compliance al and social required for principles compliance Pollution Compliance integrated interventions of component 1-4 while the increased vegetation cover through component 2 will improve carbon sink.
+Low Risk: Low pollution from fuel and oil spillage, noise and air Prevention Assessment and Resource during Potential pollution from unnecessary and careless use of pesticides Efficiency implementation may be required and fertilizers pollution by fuel combustion, waste-water from aquaculture.
+Potential pollution from unnecessary and careless use of pesticide and fertilizers The machinery to be used in construction of dam infrastructure wi use fuels and oils that if poorly handled and spilled may cause so and water pollution.
+Machinery and vehicles can also cause nois and air pollution especially if old and unmaintained units are used Despite these facts, pollution levels will still be very low and insignificant since the interventions are considered small scale.
+Of and any other types pollutants will by no means be released to the environment.
+Also the project will ensure that contractors use ner and well maintained units.
+Any waste generated will be handled and disposed using standard procedures. ".
+It should be noted that during this stage the project will not if "strict sense" be constructing freshly dug dams rather it if rehabilitating and reinforcing the old existing dams from the 1960 that have been highly silted and broken embankments.
+The debris from uprooted shrubs encroached in the dam site will be taken by local community as household source of fuel woods, to restore the depth of the dams for maximum water storage silte sands, gavels and soils debris will be lifted and used to enforce the embankment walls of the dam in each sites.
+Other wastes at expected to come from drilling and installation of boreholes wi involve flushed muddy water or rocks that are evidently minimize and can be added to reinforce the dyke or used in construction of the base of the wells.
+National environment management policy for wasted disposal will be followed and protocol described by Bellor Hierachy.
+Most fevered PREVENT-Avoid Production of Waste REDUCE-Lowering amount of waste produced REDUCE-Lowering amount of waste produced REDUCE-Lowering amount of waste produced REDUCE-Lowering amount of waste produced REDUCE-Lowering Energy from Waste LabuFILI-Safe Disposing of waste Public Health Compliance Assessment Low risk : Contaminated harvested water in the dams may endanger the health of users who will tend to directly wash or bath in the during dams implementation may be required Provision of bore holes tic use is among the output of this project per site, thus minimizing the domestic use of this water harvested.
 In addition, activities in component 4 will introduce IPM technologies that will significantly reduce use of pesticides and fertilizers, hence